 In August 2020, the Esmee Fairbairn Foundation and Museums Association supported the BGI / National Videogame Museum with an award to collect histories of players of Nintendo’s ‘Animal Crossing: New Horizons’ game during lockdown.
 The award was made from the Museums Association’s Sustaining Engagement with Collections Fund.
 This forthcoming collection will explore new ways of collecting, archiving and collecting videogame histories, and record for the first time ephemeral and intangible player experience.

 In February 2020, Art Fund supported our Subject Specialist Network – the Videogame Heritage Society – which advises over 100 museums and collectors on the preservation of videogames.
 In October 2020, Art Fund also supported our National Videogame Gallery, a forthcoming project to showcase videogames art from diverse artists.

-The charity, the National Videogame Museum and its predecessors have been supported by the following organisations over the years:
+The charity’s predecessor has been supported by the following organisations over the years: